Worship resources, prayers and Bible study

 Collect Prayer for the Day — Before we read we pray

 Almighty God, as your kingdom dawns, turn us from the darkness of sin to the light of holiness, that we may be ready to meet you in our Lord and Saviour, Jesus Christ.
-Common Worship Shorter Collect
+CW

 First Bible Reading Isaiah 64: 1-9

-Oh, that you would rend the heavens and come down, that the mountains would tremble before you!
-As when fire sets twigs ablaze and causes water to boil, come down to make your name known to your enemies and cause the nations to quake before you!
-For when you did awesome things that we did not expect, you came down, and the mountains trembled before you.
-Since ancient times no one has heard, no ear has perceived, no eye has seen any God besides you, who acts on behalf of those who wait for him.
-You come to the help of those who gladly do right, who remember your ways.
-But when we continued to sin against them, you were angry.
-How then can we be saved?
-All of us have become like one who is unclean, and all our righteous acts are like filthy rags; we all shrivel up like a leaf, and like the wind our sins sweep us away.
-No one calls on your name or strives to lay hold of you; for you have hidden your face from us and made us waste away because of our sins.
-Yet, O LORD, you are our Father.
-We are the clay, you are the potter; we are all the work of your hand.
-Do not be angry beyond measure, O LORD; do not remember our sins forever.
-Oh, look upon us, we pray, for we are all your people.
+O that you would tear open the heavens and come down, so that the mountains would quake at your presence – as when fire kindles brushwood and the fire causes water to boil – to make your name known to your adversaries, so that the nations might tremble at your presence!
+When you did awesome deeds that we did not expect, you came down, the mountains quaked at your presence.
+From ages past no one has heard, no ear has perceived, no eye has seen any God besides you, who works for those who wait for him.
+You meet those who gladly do right, those who remember you in your ways.
+But you were angry, and we sinned; because you hid yourself we transgressed.
+We have all become like one who is unclean, and all our righteous deeds are like a filthy cloth.
+We all fade like a leaf, and our iniquities, like the wind, take us away.
+There is no one who calls on your name, or attempts to take hold of you; for you have hidden your face from us, and have delivered us into the hand of our iniquity.
+Yet, O LORD, you are our Father; we are the clay, and you are our potter; we are all the work of your hand.
+Do not be exceedingly angry, O LORD, and do not remember iniquity for ever.
+Now consider, we are all your people.
+NRSV

 Second Reading 1 Corinthians 1: 3-9